switchmode/switchmode/README.md

 make docker
 ```

-The `Dockerfile` uses a Debian Linux base imagine for Node.js, and installs other build tools from Debian package repositories.
+The `Dockerfile` uses a Debian Linux base image for Node.js, and installs other build tools from Debian package repositories.
 If you want to build without Docker, have a look at the `RUN` lines in `Dockerfile` to see what you'll need.